Biographie

 2002 wurde sie ausgesucht um bei einem "Focus on Youth" - Konzert beim Harfenkongress in Genf aufzutreten.

-In ihrem Abiturjahr (2002-03) war Maria Jungstudentin an der Hochschule für Musik und Theater Hamburg in der Klasse von Prof. Xavier de Maistre.
-Nach ihrem Abitur (2003 am Gymnasium "Christianeum") ging sie mit einem Vollstipendium nach Interlochen zur Orchesterakademie, wo sie von Lynne Aspnes Harfenunterricht bekam und an einem Meisterkurs bei Isabelle Perrin teilnahm.
+2002-03 war Maria Jungstudentin an der Hochschule für Musik und Theater Hamburg in der Klasse von Prof. Xavier de Maistre.
+Nach ihrem Abitur (2003) ging sie mit einem Vollstipendium nach Interlochen zur Orchesterakademie.

-In der Spielzeit 2011/2012 ist Maria Solo-Harfenistin des Philharmonischen Staatsorchesters Hamburg.
+In der Spielzeit 2011/2012 war Maria Tsaytler Solo-Harfenistin des Philharmonischen Staatsorchesters Hamburg und ist momentan (Spielzeit 2014/2015) Solo-Harfenistin des Philharmonischen Orchesters der Hansestadt Lubeck.

 __________________________________________________________________________